camunda/camunda-docs-manual/content/reference/rest/decision-definition/post-evaluate.md

   </tr>
   <tr>
     <td>key</td>
-    <td>The key of the decision definition (the latest version thereof) to be evaluated.</td>
+    <td>The key of the decision definition (the latest version thereof) to be evaluated.
+Cannot be used when more than one tenant has a decision definition with the given key.</td>
   </tr>
 </table>

-Note that the path parameter `key` cannot be used when more than one tenant has a decision definition with the given key.

 ## Request Body